urschrei/lonlat_bng/README.md

 ## Motivation

-Python is relatively slow; this type of conversion is usually carried out in bulk, so a 10x improvement could save precious minutes
+Python is relatively slow; this type of conversion is usually carried out in bulk, so an order-of-magnitude improvement could save precious minutes

 ## Instructions